JustinRLew/Active-Directory-Virtual-Lab/README.md

 # Windows Active Directory Virtual Lab

 ## Project Overview
 This project demonstrates the deployment and management of an Active Directory (AD) environment in a virtual lab.
-It includes setting up a domain controller, configuring DNS, managing users and groups, implementing Group Policy Objects (GPOs), and integrating a client machine.
+It includes setting up domain controllers (DC), DNS, user/group management, Group Policy Objects (GPOs), and security enhancements like auditing and advanced GPO configurations.

 ## Objectives
 - Deploy a domain controller using Windows Server.